 JUNIOR INFORMATION School Code: 162-140

-ASVAB Test--Wednesday, September 19--The Armed Service Vocational Aptitude Battery test will be administered by the military and is voluntary.
-This test is used to help predict an individual's expected performance in future education or those individuals who are unsure of their plans after high school and need some insight as to their interests and strengths.
+Wednesday, September 18--The Armed Service Vocational Aptitude Battery test will be administered by the military and is voluntary.
+This test is used to help predict an individual's expected performance in future education or training.
+It assesses ability and interests, which provide a basis for matching abilities to occupations.
+This test is very helpful for those individuals who are unsure of their plans after high school and need some insight as to their interests and strengths.
 Individuals who are thinking of entering the military or technical schools are especially encouraged to take this test.
 The test takes approximately 2 1/2 hours and is free.
 See Miss Mulder ASAP if you want to take this test.

-CAREER DAY--Monday, October 8th--We will leave here at 8:30 and return around 1:30pm.
+CAREER DAY--Monday, October 14th--We will leave here at 8:30 and return around 1:30pm.
 We will stop at a fast food place in Sheldon for lunch (at individual student's expense) or you may bring a sack lunch.
 This day is beneficial in assisting you with career opportunities.
 A variety of individuals in each profession will be available to share what it is like in their career.
 Students are encouraged to ask questions.
 You are required to attend all sessions and visit with the various colleges.
-Field trip permission slips must be turned in to the counselor's office by Tuesday, October 2.
+Field trip permission slips must be turned in to the counselor's office by Monday, October 7.

-PSAT Test--Saturday, October 13--The PSAT-National Merit Scholarship Test is the first step in entering scholarship competition for college.
+Wednesday, October 16--The PSAT-National Merit Scholarship Test is the first step in entering scholarship competition for college.
 This test is recommended for those students in the top 30% of their class.
 This test measures verbal and mathematical reasoning abilities that are important for success in college.
 The test consists of 2 verbal and 2 math areas.
 This test does not measure creativity, nor does it require you to recall specific facts.
 This test is also a good "practice" test for the ACT (at a much lower cost).
-The cost is $16.00 and you must sign up and pay for it by Tuesday, October 2 in the counselor's office.
+The cost is $17.00 and you must sign up and pay for it by Monday, October 7 in the counselor's office.
 The test will take approximately 3 hours.
-Testing will be in the morning on Saturday, Oct 13.
+Testing will be in the morning on Wednesday, Oct 16.

 ACT--The ACT Test is for any student planning on attending any post secondary school, (ex. vocational, technical, or 4 yr college).
 The ACT is offered at various times during the year, check the dates posted outside the counselor's office.
 Registration forms and practice tests are available in the counselor's office.
 Students can also register and find practice test questions at www.actstudent.org.
 I encourage students to take the ACT twice--once in the spring of their junior year and again in October of their senior year.
 Things to remember for the ACT: